daffainfo/ctf-writeup/CyberSecurityRumble Quals/ChapGPyT/README.md

 > I've made ChatGPT implemented a challenge.
 I hope you can solve this verry hard challenge

 ## About the Challenge
-We have been given a website to test and this website only have 2 endpoints.
+We were given a website to test and this website only have 2 endpoints.
 First is `/post_message` where we can input our message and then in the response we got some random string.
 Here is the HTTP request and response when I tried to send a random message using `/post_message` endpoint

 ![post_message](images/post_message.png)